Bash: Append to File

 Another way to append text to a file is to use the Here document (Heredoc).
 It is a type of redirection that allows you to pass multiple lines of input to a command.

-For example, you can pass the content to the
+For instance, you can pass the content to the

 You can append the output of any command to a file.
 Here is an example with the